NON-STATE ACTORS IN EDUCATION

 Fee-setting: No information was found.

 Admission selection and processes: A secondary school diploma is required for entry into tertiary level programs.
-Alternative criteria including assessment of prior learning and placement examinations may also be required.
+Alternative criteria such as learning assessments or placement examinations may also be required.

 Quality assurance, monitoring and accountability